-A dressed up kangaroo was one suggestion; but, who outfitted the marsupial and how did it develop a taste for bodice ripping?
+A dressed-up kangaroo was one suggestion; but, who outfitted the marsupial and how did it develop a taste for bodice-ripping?
 Difficult questions for which no good answers were forthcoming.

 Practitioners of the Satanic black arts were thought by some to have called up a demonic apparition from another world to create spiritual turmoil.

-A small faction says Spring-Heeled Jack was an alien from a high-gravity world which would make him appear as American astronauts did on the surface of the Moon.
+A small faction said Spring-Heeled Jack was an alien from a high-gravity world which would make him appear as American astronauts did on the surface of the Moon.
 Well, of course, that was bound to happen.

 The likeliest, and dullest, explanation is that it was a case of mass hysteria.
 This is a phenomenon observed in many places around the world and in many eras.
 A strange story is told of some sort of ghost or spectre and soon other people see it.

 Hallucinations do occur, often without the aid of intoxicants.
-With the idea planted in the mind it’s not surprising that people having an illusionary experience think they have seen the phantom du jour.
+With the idea planted in the mind, it’s not surprising that people having an illusionary experience think they have seen the phantom du jour.